naelkhann/Huddle/README.md

 ```

 ### Join a Group
 Joining a Group is a fundamental task of the application.
-Join Groups that interest you.
-Essentially, Huddle creates a join table relationship between Groups and the currently logged in user when joining a group.
+Join Groups that interest *you*.
+Essentially, a click on the 'Join Us' button sends a POST action to a custom API endpoint that creates a join table relationship between Groups and the currently logged in user when joining a group.
 This allows you to RSVP to Huddles, and will allow you to communicate with Group members.

 ![Huddle Join Example](https://github.com/naelkhann/Huddle/raw/master/public/huddle_join.gif "Huddle Join")

+#### There are several other features within Huddle.
+Check them out!
+Find a Huddle near you today.
+#### Made with <3 by Nael Khan

 ## Future Updates
 **Currently In Progress** : User Profiles